daviscale/customer-management-poc/README.md

 record-sorter-cmd-0.1.0-SNAPSHOT/bin/record-sorter-cmd
 ```

 Then, navigagte to the `bin` subdirectory of the expanded folder.
-The script is executed simply with `./record-sorter-cmd`.
+The script is executed with `./record-sorter-cmd`.
 A help message is printed if there are no arguments.

 ```
 ./record-sorter-cmd